Anomia simplex: Biology

 Anomia simplex is a species of bivalve mollusk in which each valve is responsible for a set of specific tasks.
-Moreover, the upper valve is convex and movable, often contributing to the filter-feeding quality of Anomia simplex which is achieved through their ciliated gills.
-On the other hand, the lower valve is concave and matches the curvature and irregularities of the hard substrate it has attached.
+The upper valve is convex and movable, often contributing to the filter-feeding quality of Anomia simplex which is achieved through their ciliated gills.
+In contrast, the lower valve is concave and matches the curvature and irregularities of the hard substrate it has attached.
 Threads or finger-like projections, called byssus, are known for attaching themselves to an object, which protrude from the top of the lower valve through a extruded hole.

 The process of anchoring to a hard substrate can be described as metamorphosis or settling, including a larval stage and ultimately leading to an anchored bivalve mollusk configuration.
-Firstly, Anomia simplex larvae maturing and approaching metamorphosis drop to the bottom of shallow waters, and begin crawling through the use of a strong foot in order to find a hard substrate.
-Once the suitable substrate is found, the larvae bind to the structure through byssus filaments, which will then be calcified meaning a permanent bond is formed.
+Firstly, Anomia simplex larvae maturing and approaching metamorphosis drop to the bottom of shallow waters, and begin crawling by means of a strong foot in order to find a hard substrate.
+Once a suitable substrate is found, the larva binds to the structure through byssus filaments, which will then be calcified meaning a permanent bond is formed.
 Lastly, anomia simplex will end metamorphosis by the development of well-structured gills, which aid in food absorption by the mollusk and will be the primary source of nutrients for the remainder of the lifetime of Anomia simplex.